 Make sure to arrive at the appointment at the Embassy on time!
 Not arriving at the appointment at all or being late will result in postponing the process of obtaining the visa.
-In some cases, you may not be given another time slot to visit the Embassy which will result in the impossibility to arrive in the Czech Republic for the Enrollment day and your non-acceptance to the studies!
+In some cases, you may not be given another time slot to visit the Embassy which will result in the impossibility of arriving in the Czech Republic for the Enrollment day and your non-acceptance to the studies!

 As a result of being parties to the International Treaty on Cooperation in the Area of Health and Social Security, medical travel insurance is not required from citizens of Bosnia and Herzegovina, Croatia, Cuba, Japan, Macedonia, Montenegro, Turkey, and Serbia.
 The same exception applies to participants of the Erasmus Mundus program, Fulbright scholarship program, European Voluntary Service of the EC Youth in Action programme, as well as holders of the European Health Insurance Card (EHIC) issued by another EU member state and a GHIC card issued by the UK.